isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-architecture-and-performance.md

 >[!NOTE]
 >
-> Publishing process have to execute some content dependent parts of the request on the AEM server itself, like dependency list generation.
+> Publishing process executes some content dependent parts of the request on the AEM server itself, like dependency list generation.
 However the most exhaustive parts of the publishing process like running DITA-OT or native engine have been offloaded to the new service.

 ## Performance Analysis